todbadrakh/aerosols/docs/large-basis-refinement.rst

 further optimize the geometries of the configurations at the M08-HX/MG3S level of theory.

-At this point, you should be in the output folder inside the small-basis directory ``/home/username/gly-h2o/QM/m08hx-sb``.
+At this point, you should be in the small-basis directory ``/home/username/gly-h2o/QM/m08hx-sb``.
 Copy the ``uniqueStructures-sb.data`` file to the large-basis calculation directory and change directory to the large-basis folder.